 So, you must build and execute a personal self-preservation plan to aid in combating anything that comes against you in your quest to achieve.

 And when you set out to create and implement such an agenda, 4 important factors should be included.

 Key Factors for Self-Preservation

-Nurture – Develop, use and take care of your talents, gifts and skills.
+Nurture – Develop, use, and care for your talents, gifts, and skills.

 Monitor – Check your progress and verify that you are on track.

 Re-evaluate – Continuously re-assess your whole being and your goals paying close attention to the changes in your life, changes in your desires, and changes in your surroundings.